 At the end of the day: what the fuck do I know?

 None of the above is important in anyway as regards succeeding as a musician.
 Playing music with your pals is how you do that.
-It is just a few hits and tips as to go about contacting folks like myself when you are ready to share your songs with the rest of the world.
+It is just a few hints and tips as to go about contacting folks like myself when you are ready to share your songs with the rest of the world.
 There is no guaranteed roadmap to success yet all of the above has been tried and tested by countless musicians before you who have been there and done that.
 If you're going to go down this long and winding road (fab 4 are 50 today - a reference was required), there's no harm in giving your band every possible chance.
 There's no doubt about it though, to make a go of this game - and boy is it fun - you need to expend a lot of blood, sweat and sacrifice.
 Now there's a snazzy title for a metal record.

 - For a bit more detail and further tips I recommend Nialler9's contribution to First Music Contact